codecreatede/illumina-read-balancer/README.md

 # illumina read-balancer

 - a go faster implementation of illumina read balancer for novaseq, nextseq reads.
 - A C version is here : https://github.com/linsalrob/fastq-pair.
-The go version is much shorter, can be implemented in concurrency and also as a http browser.
+- This go version parses the reads for a million in less than few minutes and also prepares the structs for the further use in the packages.

 ```
 go run main.go